Top 10 Muay Thai Fighters You Should Know

 Buakaw has probably brought more international interest in Muay Thai than any other Muay Thai fighters ever had.
 Not coincidentally, he was the first Muay Thai fighter I know of, even before I started training.
 And yes, that’s him kicking down a banana tree in the popular YouTube video that has close to 3 million views.

 Buakaw’s fighting style is aggressive.
 He is known for his strong KO punches and powerful kicks, constantly moving forward which makes him a very exciting fighter to watch in the ring.
 At the age of 36, Buakaw’s dedication to training is apparent in his amazing physique and striking power.
 He may not be the best Muay Thai fighter technically, but his popularity continues to grow.
-He has mellowed down in terms of ring appearances but remains active in training and his own promotion, All Star Fight.
-Whichever way you look at it, Buakaw is certainly a Muay Thai legend in his own rights.
+He has mellowed down in terms of ring appearances but remains active in training and making occasional fight appearances.
+Whichever way you look at it, Buakaw is definitely one of the top 10 Muay Thai fighters of all time and certainly a Muay Thai legend in his own rights.

 The Contender Asia was broadcasted on our local TV station and that was when I came to know of this now famous fighter.
 The reality-based television series showcased 16 fighters, with elimination fights that led to the final where Yodsanklai emerged as the winner.